PASs-MoE: Mitigating Misaligned Co-drift among Router and Experts via Pathway Activation Subspaces for Continual Learning: Experiments

 \subsubsection{Hyperparameter Ablation}

-We further study sensitivity to two key hyperparameters: the number of experts $E$ (Table~\ref{tab:ablation_num_experts}) and the stabilization strength $\lambda$ (Fig.~\ref{fig:ablation_regularization}).
+We further study sensitivity to three key hyperparameters: the number of experts $E$ (Table~\ref{tab:ablation_num_experts}), the stabilization strength $\lambda_A$ on LoRA $A$ (Fig.~\ref{fig:ablation_regularization}), and the stabilization strength $\lambda_B$ on LoRA $B$ (Fig.~\ref{fig:ablation_regularization_B}).
 For the expert count, the performance is non-monotonic: our method achieves the best final AP at a moderate $E$ (peaking at $E{=}6$), while larger $E$ brings marginal or slightly reduced gains (e.g., $E{=}8$).
 This trend suggests that there exists a favorable capacity regime under a fixed training budget, whereas further increasing $E$ may yield diminishing returns (Table~\ref{tab:ablation_num_experts}).

-For the stabilization strength $\lambda$, we observe a clear stability-plasticity trade-off (Fig.~\ref{fig:ablation_regularization}).
-As $\lambda$ increases, forgetting is gradually alleviated, reflected by the monotonic increase of BWT.
-Meanwhile, the final performance (AP) exhibits a non-monotonic trend: it improves under mild regularization but starts to drop when $\lambda$ becomes larger.
-This is expected because stronger regularization increasingly constrains parameter updates, reducing the model's ability to adapt to new tasks; as a result, forgetting is reduced at the cost of diminished task learning, leading to lower AP at high $\lambda$.
-Overall, these results suggest that a moderate stabilization strength provides the best balance between retaining previous knowledge and preserving sufficient plasticity for continual adaptation.
+For the stabilization strength $\lambda_A$, we observe a clear stability-plasticity trade-off (Fig.~\ref{fig:ablation_regularization}).
+As $\lambda_A$ increases, forgetting is gradually alleviated, reflected by the monotonic increase of BWT.
+Meanwhile, the final performance (AP) exhibits a non-monotonic trend: it improves under mild regularization but starts to drop when $\lambda_A$ becomes larger.
+This is expected because stronger regularization increasingly constrains parameter updates, reducing the model's ability to adapt to new tasks; as a result, forgetting is reduced at the cost of diminished task learning, leading to lower AP at high $\lambda_A$.

+For the output-side stabilization strength $\lambda_B$, we fix $\lambda_A=5\times10^{-4}$ and vary $\lambda_B=\alpha\lambda_A$ (Fig.~\ref{fig:ablation_regularization_B}).
+Regularizing $B$ provides complementary benefits for reducing forgetting, but is more sensitive to the choice of $\alpha$ than stabilizing $A$.
+The best trade-off is obtained at $\alpha=0.5$ ($\lambda_B=2.5\times10^{-4}$), where AP reaches its peak while BWT is substantially improved.
+Larger values (e.g., $\alpha\geq 1.0$) tend to over-constrain plasticity and slightly degrade final AP, even though BWT can continue to improve.
+Overall, these results suggest that $A$ serves as the more stable structural anchor, while moderate $B$ regularization further improves robustness under multi-task interference.